 Indian ink on cotton - 100 x 100cm

 Mixed media on paper - 165 x 150cm

 Lost in desert wild Is your little child.
 The Little Girl Lost – William Blake

 Compressed charcoal and dust on paper - 160 x 120cm

 Girl Profile (detail)

-Indian ink and charcoal - 90 x 56cm
+Indian ink and charcoal on paper - 100 x 50cm

 I have enjoyed a return to figurative work, investigating the ways that the body, or parts of it, can convey different emotions, like hope, or despair.

 One focus is on finding tranquility within the subject.
-I have found that attending the weekly Thursday evening life drawing workshop at Wensum Lodge has fired my thirst for drawing, and I enjoy feeding off the energy and exchange of ideas that happens there.
+I have found that regular life drawing has fired my thirst, and also working outdoors as well as the more contemplative surrounding of my studio in St Etheldreda’s church.